Welcome to today's edition of the Rush 24-7 podcast.

 It's the middle class when people can't find jobs.

-It's the little it's the way it always is.
+It's the way it always is.

 The Democrats always claim their policies are for the little guy.